MawiDev/mawi-react-app/template/README.md

 # mawi-react-app

 ### I created this repository to have a clean project that is always ready to start new apps in react, with all my favorite tools that I use to develop.
-I would like to have all the necessary tols and an easy-to-use method already set up, in order to be more productive during the development of your apps.
+I would like to have all the necessary tools and an easy-to-use method already set up, in order to be more productive during the development of your apps.